-I have a thing for chicken wings.
+I have a thing for chicken wings, especially baked chicken wings.
 Yes, I might be a French-trained chef and I have the ability to make complicate sauces and all that.
 But I love chicken wings.
-Hot wings, savory wings, smoked wings, you name it.
+Hot wings, savory wings, spicy wings, you name it.
 They’re a great vehicle for virtually any flavor profile.

 This is her version of the not-too-spicy savory chicken wings found on huge rotisseries throughout Istanbul’s famed Tahtakale Market, Istanbul’s famed spice bazaar.
 Even a modest stalls may sell hundreds of pounds of wings a day.
 She notes the wings are generally accompanied by a few traditional sides: grilled green chiles, sliced onions and tomatoes along with a bulgur pilaf and dimpled flatbreads.
 The wings are first tenderized in a bath of vinegar and onion, then coated in a seasoned olive oil.
 Having made these several times now, there are two keys: the vinegar/onion marinade and the accompanying salt.